-Every Feature screenplay entered into the 2014 Competition receives two written analyses as part of their entry fee, while Short screenplays receive one, and all screenplays are eligible to be resubmitted after receiving notes.
+Every Feature and Short screenplay entered into the 2015 Competition will receive one written analysis as part of their entry fee.
+All screenplays are eligible to be resubmitted after receiving notes.

 We strive to hire script readers who are thoughtful, intelligent, fair and clear.
 How they present their thoughts will, of course, vary, and you might not agree with what they think.
 But hopefully you will be able to glean some idea of how to improve your screenplay and gain ground on your objective of getting your script to screen.

 What follows are some examples of the feedback we send to our entrants.
 Remember: what you receive is one person’s opinion.

 What did I like?